d-Rickyy-b/TSF-Parser/README.md

 This is a Java application to parse and download the [TSF](https://core.telegram.org/tsi) leaderboards to a local database

 ## Database
 To use this application you need a SQLite v3 Database.
-I reccomend [SQLite Browser](http://sqlitebrowser.org/) for creating and editing the database.
+I recommend [SQLite Browser](http://sqlitebrowser.org/) for creating and editing the database.
 You can create one on your own with the following SQL statement:

 ```SQL
 CREATE TABLE 'stats' (